Contactless Sign In: A Hygienic Way to Register Employees & Visitors in the Workplace

 The COVID-19 pandemic has reshaped our global standards for workplace hygiene.
-As governments and businesses gradually reopen their offices, they need safe, effective tools to protect their employees and guests moving forward should anything like this happen again.
+As a result, businesses need safe, effective tools to protect their employees and guests moving forward should anything like this happen again.

 In the U.S., 54% of employees have shared their concerns about exposure to COVID-19 at their workplace.
 According to a survey conducted by LinkedIn, more than two-thirds of offices are either reopening now or never closed down.
 With that much of the workforce returning to in-person work, employees need to know the steps their employers are taking to manage risks and maintain safety.

 In addition to creating a robust reopening plan, organizations can instill confidence in employees and create a safer working environment to minimize exposure to high touch areas.
-Below we’ll look at how the right contactless sign in software can help you achieve this, providing a more hygienic way to register employees and visitors at your workplace.
+Below we’ll look at how the right visitor check in software can help you achieve this, providing a more hygienic way to register employees and visitors at your workplace.

 In the 20 second video below, see how your visitors can sign in using their smartphone, using a dynamic QR code displayed on the iPad hosted at your welcome desk.